frederic-perez/AmE-dictionary/data/idioms.md

 __fall out__ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they’re not talking to each other at all._
 __fall short__ :eight: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ __2__ To prove inadequate: _Food supplies fell short._ _He has fallen short as an exec._
 __fall through the cracks__
+__fall through__ :dart: To not be completed or come to fruition; to fail due to some outside circumstances. _Oh, we’re not going away next week after all—our vacation plans fell through._
 __false friend__ A phrase, word, or letter that sounds or looks similar to one in another language or dialect but has a significantly different meaning.
 __false modesty__ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite.
 __fam__ An abbreviation for “family that can be used to refer to one’s blood relatives or close friends.
 Despite the plural connotation of “family,” it can also be applied to an individual. _I’d love to go out tonight, but I’m having dinner with the fam—my mom’s making her famous meatballs!_ _Of course I’ll help you, fam.
 You’re my best friend!_
 __fan service__
 __fancy-pants__ :two: Pretentious or fancy in an extreme or excessive way.
 Use of this phrase often indicates the speaker’s annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
 __far and away__ :astonished:
+__far and wide__ _Chicago is a destination for travelers far and wide._
 __far cry (from something)__ :nine::m: A thing that is very different from something else. _It is a far cry from the 1970s._ _The office was a far cry from Pete’s domains._
 __Fart, Barf, and Itch__ :two: Jocular interpretation of the acronym FBI.
 __faster than you can say Jack Robinson__ Extremely quickly; almost immediately; suddenly or in a very short space of time.